F5Networks/f5-openstack-docs/docs/openstack_docs/os-config-guide.rst

 network.

-The instructions presented here were prepared from a Packstack deployment on OpenStack Kilo using CentOS 7.
+The instructions presented here were prepared from a Packstack deployment on OpenStack Liberty using CentOS 7.
 We relied heavily on the RDO project's [Neutron with existing external network](https://www.rdoproject.org/networking/neutron-with-existing-external-network/) and the Red Hat Enterprise Linux 7 [OpenStack Networking